Mast Cell Tumors in Dogs: Symptoms, Treatment, and Prognosis

 Are Mast Cell Tumors Typically benign or Malignant?

-Mast cell tumors in dogs are equally likely to be benign or malignant, with malignant forms being more aggressive and requiring intensive treatment.
+Mast cell tumors in dogs are equally likely to be benign or malignant, with malignant forms being more aggressive and requiring intensive support.
 “Approximately 50% of mast cell tumors in dogs are malignant,” according to the study by O'keefe, D. titled “Canine mast cell tumors,” 1990.

 Benign tumors have well-defined borders and a slower growth rate compared to malignant tumors that infiltrate surrounding tissues and metastasize to other organs.
 Malignant tumors exhibit more pleomorphism and a higher mitotic index, indicating their highly proliferative nature.